Toronto's Non-Resident Speculation Tax: What Are The Impacts?

 For non-residents of Canada, and employees on international assignments seeking to buy a home in the Greater Toronto Area (GTA), the introduction of the NRST means buying a home has just become even more expensive—at least for the short-term.

-The new property purchase levy covers all of the Greater Toronto Area, its suburbs and the Greater Golden Horseshoe (which includes the following geographic areas: Brant, Dufferin, Durham, Haldimand, Halton, Hamilton, Kawartha Lakes, Niagara, Northumberland, Peel, Peterborough, Simcoe, Toronto, Waterloo, Wellington and Yorkz.)
+This property purchase levy covers all of the Greater Toronto Area, its suburbs and the Greater Golden Horseshoe (which includes the following geographic areas: Brant, Dufferin, Durham, Haldimand, Halton, Hamilton, Kawartha Lakes, Niagara, Northumberland, Peel, Peterborough, Simcoe, Toronto, Waterloo, Wellington and Yorkz.)
 Encompassing some of the most popular locations for employees relocating, this area includes Toronto, Mississauga, Oakville, Burlington, Hamilton, Markham and Oshawa.
-It is therefore likely a number of relocating employees will be affected by the new tax.
+It is therefore likely a number of relocating employees will be affected by the tax.

 How much does the NRST add to the cost of buying a home?